Concerns expressed for firefighters in Sedgwick County budget hearing

 “We are a few EMTs short right now,” said Major Kevin Lanterman, interim EMS director.
 “We do have some that are going through an academy right now that will fill those positions, but getting the paramedics is still our major goal.”

-Lanterman also acknowledged the county needed to do a better job recruiting more diverse employees, which is why he’s requesting the county create a new layperson to EMT training program.
+Lanterman also acknowledged the county needed to do a better job recruiting more diverse employees, which is why he’s requesting the county create a new layperson for the EMT training program.

 “This allows us to also, with diversity and things like that, get into those neighborhoods that individuals would not have an opportunity to get into this profession and get them started,” said Lanterman.